 The PTDR kernel is a part of the Routing workflow.
 It has the same interface as the kernel 3.3.3 (Traffic Prediction Inference) so they can be used interchangeably, more precisely the PTDR kernel can be exchanged for the traffic predictor.
 Nevertheless, before having a trained traffic predictor the PTDR kernel is used within the simulator to determine a probable delay on a route at departure time.
-Within the traffic simulator we can cover the situation not observed in real traffic, hence boost the data for training.
-The kernel is called in every re-routing request; for example in simulator there are thousands of vehicles simulated at once, each vehicle is allowed to continue for 20s and then ask for re-routing.
+Within the traffic simulator can cover the situation not observed in real traffic, hence boost the data for training.
+The kernel is called in every and and a set of the s re-routing request; for example in simulator there are thousands of vehicles simulated at once, each while is allowed to continue for 20s and then ask for re-routing.